 Measure out about 80 grams of the rice mixture and place on the banana leaf, and roll into logs.
 Roll banana leaves tightly around the rice to form a log and fold both edges to seal.
 Repeat the steps until all the rice mixture is prepared:

 In a large pot, arrange all the folded suman and add 1.5 liters of water.
-Bring it to a boil and reduce to simmer for 45 minutes:
+Bring it to a boil and reduce it to a simmer and steam for 45 minutes:

-Carefully remove the suman and allow it cool:
+Carefully remove the suman and allow it cool and eat with a ripe mango!:

 Suman Malagkit